socotecio/django-socio-grpc/docs/features/proto-generation.rst

 Proto generation
 ================

-The Socio Grpc framework provides an automatic way to generate proto files from your django models and serivces with the  ``generateproto`` command.
+DSG provides an automatic way to generate proto files from your django models and serivces with the  :ref:`generateproto command <commands-generate-proto>`.

 To be able to generate proto files you need to register your service first.
 To do so please refer to: